router-resources/ERC20-Cookbook/README.md

-# `CrossChain ERC20`
+# `CrossChain NFT`

-> Seamlessly transfer ERC-20 tokens from one chain to another using Router Cross-Talk
+> Effortlessly transfer NFT's from one chain to another.
+Made using Router Cross-Talk.

+🚀DEMO: [Link to be given]

 This project is built with [Router CrossTalk](https://dev.routerprotocol.com/crosstalk-library/overview/introduction)